Growth in solvable subgroups of GL_r(Z/pZ)

 \section{From abstract solvable groups to linear algebraic solvable groups}

-In order to prove Thm. \ref{t: main} we need to establish the connection (in the context of growth) between abstract solvable subgroups of $GL_r(K)$ and connected solvable linear algebraic subgroups of exponential type in $GL_r$ that are defined over a finite field $K'$.
+In order to prove Thm. \ref{t: main} we need to establish the connection (in the context of growth) between abstract solvable subgroups of $\GL_r(K)$ and connected solvable linear algebraic subgroups of exponential type in $\GL_r$ that are defined over a finite field $K'$.
 Establishing this connection is the aim of this section; specifically we prove the following result: